Paldor Peak Climbing

 • All necessary staffs with an experienced climbing leader (guide), cook, assistant climbing leader (4 trekkers: 1 assistant guide) and Sherpa porters to carry luggage (2 trekkers: 1 porter), other helpers (1 trekker: 2 helpers), including their insurance, equipment, flight, food and lodging

-• All necessary paper works; trekking permits and Paldor Peak climbing permit
+• All necessary paperwork, trekking permits, and Paldor Peak climbing permit

 • Group mountaineering camping and climbing equipment, very high-quality North Face or Mountain Hardware or similar kitchen, dining, toilet tents, mattresses, and kitchen equipment